Guinea pig size can vary based on factors such as age, gender, breed, and nutrition.

 60-100 grams less: Keep a very close eye on your piggy and call your vet to set up an appointment.
 Weigh daily, and look for accompanying symptoms that may be cropping up as well.

 100+ grams less: This much weight loss over a week is a sign of an urgent problem.
 Get to your vet right away.

-Common causes for weight loss include infections, dehydration, dental problems, improper diet, scurvy, stress, and so many more.
+Common causes of weight loss include infections, dehydration, dental problems, improper diet, scurvy, stress, and so many more conditions.

 Weight gain can be caused by feeding incorrect foods, too much food, or a lack of exercise.
 Guinea pigs are incredibly prone to obesity, so keeping them at a healthy weight can be a challenge.
 Be sure you’re feeding pellets that do not contain any colored pieces, nuts, or seeds.
 These are extremely fattening for guinea pigs.
 Also, avoid most store-bought treats, and limit fruit to minimal amounts.